sordina/logody/README.md

 * Specify subset of configuration processes via arguments
 * Convenient arguments-only mode for simple concurrent processes
 * Kill all processes easily with Ctrl-C
-* Useless and better off implemented as a bash-script

 ## Installing